 Metabolomics Originals – With Gary Siuzdak

-This year, The Scripps Research Institute is celebrating its 100-year anniversary!
+This year, Scripps Research is celebrating its 100-year anniversary!
 Their motto?
 Turning scientific inquiry into innovative treatments that benefit the world.
 In this series of articles, we aim to shine a spotlight on some of the leading analytical scientists at Scripps – and the crucial role their work plays in delivering on Scripp’s raison d’etre.
 Here, we speak with Gary Siuzdak, Senior Scientific Director and Professor of Chemistry, Molecular and Computational Biology, who highlights the role analytical scientists play – working closely with biologists – in designing and analyzing experiments that answer fundamental questions about metabolism.

 Metabolomics Originals